sagifogel/Proptics/docs/src/main/mdoc/optics/fold.md

 title: Fold
 ---

 A `Fold` describes how to retrieve multiple values.
-It is similar to a <a href="/Proptics/docs/optics/traversal" target="_blank">Traversal</a>, but it cannot modify its foci.
+It is similar to a [Traversal](traversal.md), but it cannot modify its foci.
 Everything you can do with a Foldable, you can do with a `Fold`.

 ## Fold internal encoding